Our frequently asked questions page should be able to answer that for you!

 In your first appointment:

-We require you to read and fill out some forms for us and then we record your personal details and go through any relevant medical history with you.
-We then do a thorough assessment to understand and find the cause of your problem.
-We can then diagnose your problem and explain it to you, what treatment and management is appropriate and a prognosis of how long it is likely to take to recover or better manage your problem.
+We require you to read and fill out some forms for us and then we record your personal details.
+We then go through any relevant medical history with you.
+Following this we do a thorough assessment to understand and find the cause of your problem.
+We can then diagnose your problem and explain it to you.
+After this we can discuss what treatment and management is appropriate.
+We can also discuss a prognosis of how long it is likely to take to recover or manage your problem.
 In most cases we can commence the appropriate treatment straight away.

-We will discuss ongoing management that may include other therapies, exercises and stretches to do at home and activities to avoid irritating your injury.
+We will discuss ongoing management that may include other therapies, exercises and stretches to do at home.
+We can discuss activities to avoid irritating your injury.

 At the end of your session you should have a much better understanding of the problem and the appropriate management in order to get you moving better!

 Please wear appropriate underwear (you are happy to undress to) or bring clothing that you are comfortable to change into.
 There is a level of ‘undress’ required to perform examinations and treatment.
 Some clinics apply massage, treatment and needling through clothes.
 Where possible, we prefer not to treat in this way.
 However, we respect our patient’s choice to undress or not.
 Please let us know if you ever feel uncomfortable with any part of the process with us.

 Please advise your practitioner on what you are comfortable with.